Ur-codes/ESEIA-VIRTUALISATION/README.md

 - The project need to be done inside a virtual machine that run docker and docker compose.
 Follow the docker documentation as we saw during the course for installation instructions if you don't have it yet.

+- Please rename your project folder like these : esiea

+If you not do this, it will cause some problem for build the app

 - Make sure you install docker & docker compose before you start !